azurecitadel/azurecitadel.github.io/workshops/arm/theoryTemplates.md

 ##### Configuration Management Tools

 Chef, Puppet, Ansible, Salt and Octopus are all Configuration Management tools and all are capable of driving Infrastructure as Code using ARM on the Azure platform.
-Refer to each ISV's documentaiton for more information.
+Refer to each ISV's documentation for more information.

 ##### Azure Quickstart Templates

-The vast majority of templateds that have been contributed to the Azure Quickstart GitHub repository include a large blue Deploy To Azure button that will go straight into the Deploy a Custom Template screens in the Azure Portal, with the template and parameters files in context and ready to submit.
+The vast majority of templates that have been contributed to the Azure Quickstart GitHub repository include a large blue Deploy To Azure button that will go straight into the Deploy a Custom Template screens in the Azure Portal.
+The template and parameters files will be loaded, so you can change the parameter values away from the defaults and then submit.

 ![](/workshops/arm/images/deployToAzure.png)

 ## Recommended reading